webmakaka/javadev.org/website/01-docs/appserv/wildfly/8.2/active-mq/wildfly-activemq-integration-as-application.md

     2015-05-15 09:43:49,512 [ActiveMQ Task-1] INFO  FailoverTransport - Successfully connected to tcp://localhost:61616
     Done.

-Remove the opening <resource-adapters> and <resource-adapter> tags and replace with an <ironjacamar.xml> opening tag in the standalone-full.xml.
+Remove the opening <resource-adapters> and <resource-adapter> tags and replace with an <ironjacamar> opening tag in the standalone-full.xml.